liangbingzhao/liangbingzhao.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I am Liangbing Zhao.
 You can also call me Liam.
-I am currently a BSc student at Beihang Univerisity, majoring in Computer Science and Technology.
-I am currently working with Prof. [Mohamed Elhoseiny](https://www.mohamed-elhoseiny.com/) at [KAUST](https://www.kaust.edu.sa/en/).
-During my undergraduate years at BUAA, I was supervised by Prof. [Si Liu](https://colalab.net/).
+I am currently a MS/PhD student at King Abdullah University of Science and Technology (KAUST), under the guidance of my advisor, Prof. [Mohamed Elhoseiny](https://www.mohamed-elhoseiny.com/).
+During my undergraduate years, I was supervised by Prof. [Si Liu](https://colalab.net/).
 I was also a research intern at Meitu Inc., where I worked on video diffusion models with Dr. [Xuecheng Nie](https://niexc.github.io/).

-I am currently looking for a PhD position starting from Fall 2024!
-Please feel free to contact me if you are interested.

 Research Interests
 ======